- The Kanban Pocket Guide: Epilogue – Professionalism and ProKanban.org

 Throughput: the amount of WIP (number of work items) completed per unit of time.

 Stated a slightly different way, Throughput is a measure of how fast items depart a process.
 The unit of time that your team chooses for your Throughput measurement is completely up to you.
-Your team can choose to measure the number of items that it gets done per day, per week, per iteration, etc. For example, you might state that the Throughput of your system as “three stories per day” (for a given day) or “five features per month” (for a given month).
+Your team can choose to measure the number of items that it gets done per day, per week, per iteration, etc. For example, you might state the Throughput of your system as “three stories per day” (for a given day) or “five features per month” (for a given month).

 A further thing to know about Throughput is that many agile coaches and consultants use the words “Velocity” and “Throughput” interchangeably.
 While Velocity can be defined in terms that are the same as Throughput, most of the time when a coach says “Velocity” he or she means “story points per sprint”.
 When defined in terms of story points, you should know that Throughput and Velocity are anything but synonymous.